mmsaki/rareskills/4-5-week/README.md

   - [ ] Inter-contract Calls
   - [ ] Contract Without Solidity

-- [ ] Develop ERC1155 in Yul
+- [ ] Develope ERC1155 in Yul
   > This is the hardest assignement of the course

-To develop yul contracts, we strongly recommend using founcry.
+To develop yul contracts, we strongly recommend using foundry.
 We've seen it save a week of work compared to hardhat.
 He is a starting example:

 - [Foundry Yul](https://github.com/CodeForcer/foundry-yul.git)